andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 No amount of Googling had enlightened me on what-the-loving-fuck is happening here (probably something to do with that missing CORS header), so I moved on to my next brilliant idea -- using CORS proxies!

-CORS proxy essentially acts as an intermediary that helpfully adds the required `Access-Control-Allow-Origin` header.
+A CORS proxy essentially acts as an intermediary that helpfully adds the required `Access-Control-Allow-Origin` header.
 It's easy -- doesn't require server setups of any kind -- and already has many instances online for immediate use (e.g. `CORS Anywhere`, `alloworigin`).

 One just needs to prefix the chosen proxy's URL to `https://attacker.com` and the proxy in question will: